opt-out-tools/opt-out/README.md

 If you just want to **play with the model**, open a terminal and run the command:
 `python model.py build --path_to_data path/to/dataset --text_column_name eg. content --label_column_name eg. label`
 *This will build the model only.
-Predict is still under construction*
+Predict, plot and evaluate are still under construction*

 Or **deploy the project locally**:
 1. Check that you are loading in the model you wish within the deploy.py file.